 - Read through all of the guidelines so you can answer students’ questions.

 - Distribute copies of the Event List to students.

 - Have a parents’ meeting early in the school year to explain the details and the estimated costs.

 - Find qualified people to advise and assist in different areas of competition.

-- Meet with all convention-aged students.
-Have them make a preliminary list of events they would like to participate in.
+- Meet with all Convention-aged students.
+Have them make a preliminary list of events they are interested in pursuing.
 Go over the lists individually with them, giving guidance.
 (Be sure to compare their lists with the number of entry limitations on page I-2 of the General Guidelines.)

 - Encourage student participation in fundraisers to raise funds for Convention.

 - Set deadlines for written work, photography, sewing, and art.
 These events can be completed early in the school year, leaving the winter and spring to prepare music and platform events.

 - Make practice schedules for music and platform events.
 Be sure that all students participating in these categories receive the needed attention from staff to ensure that their entries are memorized and “polished.”
 Afternoons are best for practice time, leaving the mornings for academics.

 - Register for Convention.
 After logging into the program, you will be given the option of registering for virtual competitions and live competitions.
 Registration and housing assignments are not confirmed until schools have paid the registration fee.
 Watch the Convention registration tutorials for a step-by-step guide on how to register.